3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E310_Reference_Manual/AntsdrE310_Unpacking_examination.md

 - 32GB SD card: X1

-After opening the package, start unpacking inspection
+After unpacking, please check all items.

 ### ●3.
 Antsdr device software installation

-Next, use the **pluto firmware** to listen to the radio
+Next, use the **Pluto firmware** to receive radio broadcasts.

 The factory default firmware of ANTSDR E310 is pluto firmware, no need to change.